blkpvnthr/The-Cost-of-Democracy/README.md

 **Track how retail prices have changed since the 2024 U.S. presidential election.**

-> A lightweight, data-driven project that scrapes and analyzes product prices over time to explore the economic aftermath of democratic transitions.
+> A lightweight, data-driven project that scrapes and analyzes product prices over time to explore the economic aftermath of U.S. democratic transitions.
 Built using Python, SerpAPI, and pandas.

 ---